Knowledgeissweet/My_Story_App/story/docs/Story_docs/docs/docs/storyapp.md

 We have a template for our story details.
 Consequently, we need to create a corresponding function view for it.

-Now, modify your `views.py` to reflect this:
+Now, modify your `views.py` to include this:

 ```